Despicable Me 2: Voice cast

-Other cast members include Chris Renaud as additional Minions and an Italian waiter, Vanessa Bayer as a flight attendant, and Nickolai Stoilov as the Arctic lab guards.
+Other cast members include Chris Renaud as additional Minions and an Italian waiter, Vanessa Bayer as a flight attendant, Nickolai Stoilov as the Arctic lab guards, and Young Jeezy as a rapper who raps during the submarine scene as well as the Cinco de Mayo party scene that took place at the restaurant owned by El Macho.

 Production

 Development

 Development of Despicable Me 2 began following the unexpected financial success of Despicable Me (2010).
 In June 2011, Universal announced that the sequel would be released on July 3, 2013.
 Chris Meledandri, CEO of Illumination Entertainment, confirmed in February 2012 that they had started working on the film.
 An idea featuring the Minions with superpowers was cut, so the filmmakers decided to use the evil versions of them instead; it was later used in Despicable Me 4 (2024).

 Casting

-In October 2011, The Hollywood Reporter reported that Javier Bardem was negotiating to voice a villain, named El Macho, but the negotiations failed.
+In October 2011, The Hollywood Reporter reported that Javier Bardem was negotiating to voice a villain, named El Macho, but the negotiations failed and chose to play the villain in Skyfall instead.
 By February 2012, Al Pacino had joined the cast to voice the villain.
 In April 2012, producers confirmed that Steve Carell, Russell Brand, Miranda Cosgrove, Dana Gaier and Elsie Fisher were returning to reprise their roles.
 Kristen Wiig, who voiced Miss Hattie in the first film, voices Lucy Wilde, an agent of the Anti-Villain League who recruits Gru to track and take down a tough, Mexican villain named El Macho.
 Steve Coogan joined the cast as Silas Ramsbottom, the head of the Anti-Villain League.

-In May 2013, producers announced that Al Pacino had left the film over creative differences about how his character should come to life.
+In May 2013, producers announced that Pacino had left the film over creative differences about how his character should come to life.
 At the time of his departure, Pacino's character had already been fully voiced and animated.
 Chris Renaud, co-director of the film, commented on Pacino's departure: "So we don't want an unhappy actor, and we want something that is well realized on all sides.
 If you don't see eye to eye, sometimes it's easier to (part company) and move on from there."
 Benjamin Bratt, who had already been considered before Pacino, stepped in to voice Eduardo.
-Chris Meledandri, producer of the film, admitted that he was not "aware of any of the major animated films of the last 15 years that has brought an actor in at such a late stage".
+Chris Meledandri, producer of the film, stated that he was not "aware of any of the major animated films of the last 15 years that has brought an actor in at such a late stage".
 Due to the finished animation, Bratt had to match his timing exactly to the character's mouth movement.
 Initially, during his five-day recording, he tried to imitate Pacino's voice, but found it impossible, saying "no one can out-Al Pacino Al Pacino".
 He ended up only using Pacino as an inspiration, and resolved to go with his own interpretation of the character.
 His work was commended by Variety, saying: "You'd never guess he wasn't the filmmakers' first choice."